jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 U.S. (40%) and China (38%).

 *Figure 3.
 Participant industry segment.*
-A bar chart showing the distribution of participants across different industry segments.
-The top three segments are Technology, Industrial and Manufacturing, and Finance and Banking.
+A bar chart showing the distribution of participants across various industry segments: Technology, Industrial and Manufacturing, Finance and Banking, Government, Healthcare, Insurance, Retail, Legal, Education, Infrastructure and Utilities, and Other.

 *Figure 4.
 Participant organization size.*
-A pie chart showing the distribution of participant organization sizes: 1,000-4,999 (52%), 500-999 (23%), 5,000-9,999 (16%), 10,000 or more (9%).
+A pie chart showing the distribution of participant organization sizes: 52% with 1,000-4,999 employees, 23% with 500-999 employees, 16% with 5,000-9,999 employees, and 9% with 10,000 or more employees.

-**Analyst Observation**
+> Analyst Observation

-While the reporting of industries and size of the participating organizations in Japan and
+> While the reporting of industries
+> and size of the participating
+> organizations in Japan and
-Germany were consistent with
+> Germany were consistent with
-global data, and thus not
+> global data, and thus not
-creating a bias in the survey in these countries towards the concerns, issues or operations of a particular type of organization,
+> creating a bias in the survey in
-14% of participants from Japan and 12% from Germany reported that their organizations lacked any of the formal roles identified in the study, contrasting sharply with an average of less than 3% for similar responses from each of the other regions.
+> these countries towards the
+> concerns, issues or operations of
+> a particular type of organization,
+> 14% of participants from Japan
+> and 12% from Germany reported
+> that their organizations lacked
+> any of the formal roles identified
+> in the study, contrasting sharply
+> with an average of less than 3%
+> for similar responses from each
+> of the other regions.

 *Figure 5.
 Presence of senior roles in organization.*
-A bar chart showing the percentage of organizations that have different senior roles.
-The most common roles are Chief Information Officer (62%), Chief Information Security Officer (50%), and Chief Compliance Officer (34%).
+A bar chart showing the percentage of organizations with various senior roles: Chief Compliance Officer, General Counsel, Chief Information Officer, Chief Information Security Officer, Chief Privacy Officer, and Chief Risk Officer.

 ## Assessing and Addressing Cyber Risks
 Organizations were asked to provide their assessment of the 2020 cyber security threat landscape and their plans for addressing cyber risks.
 This included insights into:
 *   Their cyber security budgets and the focus of their risk mitigation strategies.
 *   Their assessment of the performance and value of cyber